rosshulford/WeatherApp-xdesign/README.md

 - Run Unit tests
 - Improve/Change Icons
 - Add loading screen when changing location
-- Improve UX, add animations/transitions, make hourly breakdowns, scroll like the BBC
+- Improve UX, add animations/transitions
 - Is an hourly breakdown necessary?
-- Have a 'more detail' page showing more data
+- Have a 'more detail' page